Frequently Asked Questions

 Two people in my household signed up separately—how do we merge accounts?

 This is a common situation!
 Go to Settings → Household → "Advanced Household Management" → "Merge Households".
 Enter the other founder's email address, and the system will check if the merge is possible.
 Both household founders will need to consent to the merge.
 Your accounts, pantry data, and meal history will be combined into one household.
-Note: Both households must be in TRIAL or ACTIVE status to merge.
+The source household (the one being absorbed) must be on Trial, Trial Expired, or have its subscription cancelled.
+If the source has an active paid subscription, cancel it first from Settings → Billing.
+The target household (the one you're merging into) must be in Trial or Active status.

 Can children use Eatomate?